UdayaWijesooriya/UdayaWIjesooriya/README.md

 Newbie Programmer & Coding Enthusiast
 -------------------------------------

 Hey, I'm Udaya Wijesooriya 😗, 26 years old.
 I'm soon to be a Physical Science Undergraduate form Eastern University Sri Lanka 🇱🇰.
-I'm a hardworking and fast-learning individual who interested in areas such as Data Science🕹️, Artificial Intelligence 🤖, Machine Learning 🦾 & DevOps Engineering💻.
+I'm a hardworking and fast-learning individual who interested in areas such as DevOps Engineering💻, Cloud Engineering🕹️, Artificial Intelligence 🤖 & Machine Learning 🦾.

 * 🌍  I'm based in Sri Lanka 🇱🇰
 * ✉️  You can contact me at [udayaswijesooriya@gmail.com](mailto:udayaswijesooriya@gmail.com)